Market Data

 About IKW

-The German Cosmetic, Toiletry, Perfumery and Detergent Association, with headquarters in Frankfurt am Main, was founded in 1968.
-It represents the interests of more than 440 companies from the fields of beauty and home care on a national and European level.
-The industry generates sales revenues of more than EUR 19 billion and employs a workforce of approximately 50,000 people.
+The German Cosmetic, Toiletry, Perfumery and Detergent Association, located in Frankfurt am Main, was founded in 1968.
+It represents the interests of more than 440 companies from the fields of beauty and home care on national and European level.
+The industry generates sales revenues of more than EUR 22 billion and employs a workforce of approximately 50,000 people.
 The member companies cover approximately 95 % of the market.

 Contact